Update: Black Friday deals have started to leak!

 Apple Stores across the country will be packed on Black Friday, but they won't be offering great deals.
 Last year, the tech giant offered gift cards with its full-price devices, which was pretty disappointing for shoppers hoping for a discount.
 If you want a real deal, you'd be better off checking out what third-party retailers like Walmart, Best Buy, and MacMall can do.

 Apple doesn't want to be known as a brand for discounts, but in the past few years, these resellers have been a lot more liberal with their Apple promos.
-In fact, last Black Friday, Target offered huge gift cards with every iPad model, while the MacBook Air fell to all-time low prices.
+In fact, the Target Black Friday sale last year offered huge gift cards with every iPad model, while the MacBook Air fell to all-time low prices.
 Check out our roundup of the best advertised Apple device prices for more details on where to shop this year.

 7. You Have to Stay Glued to Your Computer All Day to Get Deals